-Another very professional Flexiteek installation by Ryan Scriven of RS Shipwrights on a Fiarline 46 at the Gosford Sailing Club in New South Wales.
+Another very professional Flexiteek installation on a Fiarline 46 at the Gosford Sailing Club in New South Wales.
 The finish was scrubbed with black caulking, with margins in the cockpit and on the swim platform, and no margins around the sides of the sprung decks.

 At last count, 135 significant boat manufacturers around the world, including such names as Boston Whaler, have adopted Flexiteek on their production vessels.

 This Mariner 38 footer had its new Flexiteek deck installed at Gladesville Bridge Marina in New South Wales.